$125 off any CGM Plan. Use code FALL125

 How is Anemia Diagnosed?

 Because there are so many potential causes of anemia, this condition should be diagnosed by a medical professional.
-If you think you may be experiencing symptoms of anemia, visit your doctor or a qualified medical professional.
-They can help you determine whether or not you have anemia.
+If you think you may be experiencing symptoms of anemia, visit a qualified healthcare provider.
+They'll usually take several blood samples and order tests to check for iron deficiency, vitamin B12 or folate deficiency, or other possible causes of anemia.
+Here’s what to expect:

 Petri dish with blood in it

-Your doctor may diagnose anemia based on your medical and family history, a physical exam, or results from lab tests.
-These tests include blood tests, bone marrow tests, or other diagnostic tests
+Your doctor may diagnose anemia based on your medical and family history, a physical exam, or lab test results.
+These tests include blood tests, bone marrow tests, or other diagnostic tests.

 Blood Tests

-A complete blood count (CBC) tests for anemia may determine your:
+A complete blood count (CBC) test for anemia may determine your:

-• Hematocrit levels, which are a measure of how much space red blood cells take up in your blood.
-Hematocrit levels that are too low may be a sign of anemia.
+• Hematocrit levels measure the space red blood cells occupy in the blood.
+Too low a level may be a sign of anemia.

-• Mean corpuscular volume (MCV) levels, which are a measure of the average size of your red blood cells.
+• Mean corpuscular volume (MCV) levels measure the average size of your red blood cells.
 In iron-deficiency anemia, red blood cells are usually smaller than normal.
-In macrocytic anemia, which can be caused by vitamin B12 or folate deficiency, red blood cells are usually larger than normal.
+In macrocytic anemia (caused by vitamin B12 or folate deficiency), red blood cells are usually larger than normal.

 Bone Marrow Tests